 Rotations during the clinical years provide exposure to all aspects of general urologic diagnosis and treatment and offer an unusually extensive experience in pediatric urology, endocrine and renovascular surgery, urologic oncology, endourology, ESWL, laparoscopy, impotence, infertility, and reconstructive urology.

 Residents rotate at hospitals other than BWH.
-The rotation at Brigham and Women’s Faulkner Hospital as a PGY-4, exposes residents to the management of urologic problems in a community hospital.
+The rotation at Brigham and Women’s Faulkner Hospital, exposes residents to the management of urologic problems in a community hospital.
 Pediatric rotations at Boston Children's Hospital provide exposure to complex and common pediatric urologic problems.
 Lastly, the training program incorporates urology rotations at Veterans Administration Medical Centers – the VA Boston Healthcare System campuses in West Roxbury and Jamaica Plain.
 The West Roxbury campus has a full urologic service as well as a very large spinal cord injury center caring for many patients with complex neurologic disorders.

 Joint teaching rounds with radiology, nephrology, and pathology supplement basic clinical instruction.
 Clinical teaching rounds are held at each of the hospitals with key members of faculty.
 Distinguished national and international lecturers are often invited as guests.
 Intensive exposure to selected topics of basic science, endocrinology, genetics and medical advances is achieved during weekly teaching seminars, monthly journal clubs and selected grand rounds.